Learning that you have a chronic illness can bring up many different feelings.

 As you learn more about your illness and how to take care of yourself, your feelings may change.
 Fear or shock may give way to:

 You may feel like you are not a whole person anymore.
 You might be embarrassed or ashamed that you have an illness.
-Know that, with time, your illness becomes part of you and you will have a “new normal.”
+Know that, with time, your illness will become part of you and you will have a new normal.

 You may be overwhelmed by:

 - What lifestyle changes you need to make.
 For example, you may be trying to change your diet, quit smoking, and exercise.

 - Know that you will adapt over time.
 You will feel like yourself again as you learn how to fit your illness into your life.

 - Know that what may be confusing at first starts to make sense.
 Give yourself time to learn how to take care of your illness.

 Know that it takes a lot of energy to manage your chronic illness every day.
 Sometimes, this can affect your outlook and mood.
 Sometimes you may feel very alone.
 This is especially true during times when your illness is harder to manage.

 You may sometimes feel some of the feelings you had when you first got the illness:

 - Depressed that you have the illness.
 It feels like life will never be okay again.